stevenfoong/kubernetes-assignment/README.md

 You can refer to the **SmokeTests.md** to test out the k8s installation

 #### Setup nginx

+Enable http access for the nginx instance at GCP console.

 SSH into nginx node
 ```